 ugrwcd

-The collaboration of the Upper Gunnison River Water Conservancy District, local, state and federal agencies, non-governmental organizations, universities, ranchers, and volunteers has been essential in achieving landscape-scale restoration across land management boundaries.
+The collaboration of UGRWCD, local, state and federal agencies, non-governmental organizations, universities, landowners, and volunteers has been essential in achieving watershed-scale restoration across land management boundaries.
 This is the type of collaboration that is needed to effectively prepare nature and people for an uncertain future.

 Interested in Volunteering?